baliyanvinay/Data-Structures-and-Algorithms/Sorting Algorithms/README.md

 - An item is traversed & compares all items to its left to find its spot.
 - Requires two loops, one for traversing & inner while loop to compare item with items to its left.
 ## 4. Merge Sort
+- Divide and conquer is used until each sub array has one element left.
+- Copies are made of sub-arrays & data is compared between left & right sub-arrays.
+- Based on the above comparision, values are replaced in the existing array.
+- Requires additional space for array copies & recursion is used.
 ## 5. Quick Sort
 ## 6. Heap Sort
 ## 7. Counting Sort